 The only down side to my whole initial adventure was that I didn't have enough money to buy a second 2014 Ural for my wife.
-She loves to drive the bike as much as I do and I'm afraid my time behind the handlebars will be limited.
+She loves to drive the motorcycle as much as I do and I'm afraid my time behind the handlebars will be limited.

 I really think Ural hit a homerun with all the upgrades and have truly listened to and responded to their customers.....their fans!